-2023 RESOLUTIONS SUBMISSION INSTRUCTIONS
+2024 RESOLUTIONS SUBMISSION INSTRUCTIONS

-The following are instructions to submit a resolution for consideration at the National Black Caucus of State Legislators' (NBCSL) 46th Annual Legislative Conference in Las Vegas, Nevada.
+The following are instructions to submit a resolution for consideration at the National Black Caucus of State Legislators' (NBCSL) 47th Annual Legislative Conference in Nashville, TN.

-The Proposed Policy Resolutions process commenced on April 29th, 2022.
+The Proposed Policy Resolutions process commenced on May 1st, 2023.
 Legislators may access and complete the Proposed Policy Resolution Submission form on that day.
-Only submissions from dues paying NBCSL legislators will be accepted for consideration at the 46th Annual Legislative Conference.
+Only submissions from dues paying NBCSL legislators will be accepted for consideration at the 47th Annual Legislative Conference.

-Legislators may access the submission portal by visiting the following NBCSL website: https://nbcsl.org/public-policy/res.html.
+Legislators may access the submission portal by visiting the following NBCSL website: https://nbcsl.org/public-policy/policy-resolution-process/.
 Upon accessing the form, please follow the instructions to complete and submit your resolution.

-Please pay attention to the "RED ()" asterisks next to some fields that are required before legislators can submit a resolution.
+Please pay attention to the "RED (\)" asterisks next to some fields that are required before legislators can submit a resolution.
 Resolutions also require a comprehensive summary of the resolution in the mandatory "Resolution Summary Statement" field.
 The "Upload Body of Policy Resolution" field is where legislators should upload the body of the resolution.
 By clicking the "Browse" button, legislators can browse their PC for a previously prepared resolution that has been stored.

-Once all required fields in the Proposed Policy Resolution Form are complete, please review the resolution for accuracy and grammar before clicking the "Submit Resolution" button at the bottom of the completed form.
+Once all required fields in the Proposed Policy Resolution Form are complete, please review the resolution for accuracy and grammar before clicking the "Submit" button at the bottom of the completed form.